Boosting Agroecology in Urban areas: the AGRI.URB project

 Enabling Conditions

-- The promotion of market access of agroecological products (Labels) and direct selling are favorable given agroecology is still a niche market and unknown.
-Farmers produced very high-quality products (in taste) compared to others, so consumers were ready to pay more.
+- Farmers produced very high-quality products (in terms of taste) compared to conventional products, so consumers were ready to pay more.

 Contact